dss-extensions/dss_matlab/README.md

 ```

 If you want some code to play with, you can use the MATLAB examples from the official OpenDSS distribution, from a local installation (e.g. `C:\OpenDSS\Examples\Matlab`) or from the [official SVN repository](https://sourceforge.net/p/electricdss/code/HEAD/tree/trunk/Distrib/Examples/Matlab/).

+## Credits / Acknowlegement

+This project is derived from EPRI's OpenDSS and the same style of license (BSD style) is used.
+As OpenDSS, the project also depends on KLUSolve and SuiteSparse, licensed under the LGPL.

+See the [DSS C-API](https://github.com/PMeira/dss_capi/) project for more details and source files.